Is it time to review your network security strategy?

 Control of All Hardware and Software Connected to Your Network

 Do you know when an unapproved or unsecured asset connects or software runs on your network?
-This is a key concern if you allow BYOD devices to connect to the network.
+This is a key concern if you allow BYOD devices to connect to your IT network and systems.
 The topic ‘BYOD Policy’ addresses most of the BYOD security concerns.
 However, even using company provided hardware allows potential for invasion.

 Connection Approval: You need to ensure control of settings and configuration on all hardware and software connected to your network.
 This is necessary to provide adequate security.